awsdocs/aws-dms-user-guide/doc_source/CHAP_Source.MySQL.md

 + MariaDB Community Edition
 + Amazon Aurora MySQL\-Compatible Edition

-When using an AWS\-managed MySQL\-compatible database as a source for AWS DMS, make sure that you have the following prerequisites:
+When using an AWS\-managed MySQL\-compatible database as a source for AWS DMS, make sure that you have the following prerequisites for CDC:
++ To enable binary logs for for MySQL Amazon RDS and Maria DB Amazon RDS, enable automatic backups at the instance level\.
+To enable binary logs for an Aurora MySQL cluster, change the variable `binlog_format` in the parameter group\.

-+ Enable automatic backups\.
-For more information on setting up automatic backups, see [Working with automated backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html) in the *Amazon RDS User Guide*\.
+  For more information about setting up automatic backups, see [Working with automated backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html) in the *Amazon RDS User Guide*\.

+  For more information about setting up binary logging for an Amazon RDS for MySQL database, see [ Setting the binary logging format](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.MySQL.BinaryFormat.html) in the *Amazon RDS User Guide*\.

+  For more information about setting up binary logging for an Aurora MySQL cluster, see [ How do I turn on binary logging for my Amazon Aurora MySQL cluster?](https://aws.amazon.com/premiumsupport/knowledge-center/enable-binary-logging-aurora/)\.
-+ If you plan to use CDC, enable binary logging\.
-For more information on setting up binary logging for an Amazon RDS MySQL database, see [Working with automated backups](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_WorkingWithAutomatedBackups.html) in the *Amazon RDS User Guide*\.
++ If you plan to use CDC, turn on binary logging\.
+For more information on setting up binary logging for an Amazon RDS for MySQL database, see [Setting the binary logging format](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_LogAccess.MySQL.BinaryFormat.html) in the *Amazon RDS User Guide*\.
 + Ensure that the binary logs are available to AWS DMS\.
 Because AWS\-managed MySQL\-compatible databases purge the binary logs as soon as possible, you should increase the length of time that the logs remain available\.
 For example, to increase log retention to 24 hours, run the following command\.

   ```